YEASIN49/CSE446-Content/Lab 06/README.md

 This will create a “**Election.sol**” file inside the contracts folder.

-7. Copy the following contents into Election.sol  file and save it.
-Your instructor will explain what this contract means.
+7. Copy the following solidity code of smart contract into Election.sol  file and save it.
+We already worked with solidity to create smart contract and this is just one of them.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0